 - Select your group settings, then click Continue.

-- For individuals affiliated with U-M, enter uniqnames.
+- For individuals affiliated with U-M, enter uniqnames in U-M Member.

 - For directory groups, be sure to enter the group's name (not its email address) exactly as it appears in its group profile.
 If, for example, the group name is made up of more than word with spaces inbetween, enter the spaces; adding dots between words will not work.

-- You can add external members who do not have a U-M email address.
+- You can add external members who do not have a U-M email address in External Member.
 Add them by typing in their full email address.
+You can optionally include a name along with the email address.

 - There are two ways to add members to your group.
 You can enter uniqnames, group names, or, for people outside U-M, full email addresses.

-- You will see your new group profile, along with a confirmation message that the group was created.
+- You will see your new group profile.

 You can make changes to your group at any time: